ahmadkhanfar/DRIP_2025/README.md

    - Drone ID (e.g., a unique identifier or serial number).
    - Drone Location (latitude/longitude, altitude).
    - Speed and Heading (if available from the broadcast telemetry).
    - Operator or Session ID (if the message includes the operator’s identity or session information).
 The app interface allows you to refresh the scan or view details of a selected drone.
-For example, tapping a drone entry might show a map with its location or additional info if available.
+For example, tapping a drone in the map will show a drone general infromation with its location or additional info if available.